 Another resume writing tip is to implement quotes from fellow academics or former students to demonstrate your teaching skills concretely.
 You may use these in your higher education CV or application letter.
 Quotes should be one or two sentences that highlight your commitment to education, profound teaching skills, or dedication to helping students succeed.
 They can either be placed at the end of your document or strategically used as sections breaks if they fall oddly between pages.
 Do not forget to include the name of the person giving the testimonial.

-Implement resume or CV writing tips to skyrocket higher education job interviews.
+Implement these resume or CV writing tips to increase your education job interviews.